 In certain very rare instances, a toothache can be the result of referred pain.
 Referred pain causes pain in one area, such as the teeth, but relates to a different part of the body.
 Therefore, non-dental conditions may cause tooth pain.
 This phenomenon occurs due to the interconnection of nerves that feed into all areas within the body.

-Common Causes of Throbbing Tooth Pain Explained
+How to Determine the Cause of Throbbing Tooth Pain

 It can be very frustrating to have throbbing tooth pain that comes and goes, as it is difficult to understand what the cause of the problem might be.
 A dull toothache or pulsating pain in a tooth is usually caused by tooth decay, which is potentially reversible.
 You must visit a dentist to determine the cause of a throbbing toothache.

-With effective treatment, intermittent tooth pain can be corrected, and simply boosting oral hygiene practices may solve the issue – this is a good first step while you wait for an appointment with a dentist and such an approach will also help prevent other issues from developing or worsening.
+With effective treatment, intermittent tooth pain can be corrected, and simply boosting oral hygiene practices may solve the issue – this is a good first step while you wait for an appointment with a dentist and such an approach will also help prevent other issues from developing or worsening.Ā